Fighting climate change is now a job for the Bank of England - Local News 8

 The change comes as UK Prime Minister Boris Johnson touts a “green industrial revolution,” following the coronavirus pandemic that triggered Britain’s worst economic slump in more than three centuries.
 Johnson’s plan will funnel billions of pounds towards greening Britain’s power, transport and housing infrastructure.

-In a letter to Bailey on Wednesday, finance minister Rishi Sunak said that the central bank should “continue to act with a view to building the resilience of the UK financial system to the risks from climate change and support the government’s ambition of a greener industry, using innovation and finance to protect our environment and tackle climate change.”
+In a separate letter to Bailey on Wednesday, Sunak said that the central bank should “continue to act with a view to building the resilience of the UK financial system to the risks from climate change and support the government’s ambition of a greener industry, using innovation and finance to protect our environment and tackle climate change.”

 Sunak unveiled plans in his annual budget to issue at least £15 billion ($20.9 billion) worth of green bonds in the coming year to help finance projects that tackle climate change and create jobs in the green economy.

-Note: Correction: An earlier version of this story incorrectly attributed a quote regarding the remit of the Monetary Policy Committee.